Thor Broadcast Logo

 Question:

-I purchased some of your SM Coax L-Band to Single Modem fiber equipment in the past but I have a site that I need to do the same thing but with Multi-Mode Fiber that uses an ST connector.
-I Couldn’t find an option on your website and wanted to see if you have an option that would allow me to send L-Band Satellite signal from an LNB via Fiber that was Multi-Mode with an ST Connector?
-If not do you have any option to perhaps send HDMI signal over Multi-Mode Fiber with an ST connector?
+I purchased some of your SM Coax L-Band to Single Modem fiber equipment in the past, but I have a site where I need to do the same thing with Multi-Mode Fiber that uses an ST connector.
+I couldn't find an option on your website and wanted to see if you have an option that would allow me to send L-Band satellite signal from an LNB via Multi-Mode Fiber with an ST connector.
+If not, do you have any option to perhaps send HDMI signal over Multi-Mode Fiber with an ST connector?

 Answer:

-If you would like to use HDMI over Fiber for a very short distance on multimode, we do have a solution for that.
+That's correct, we do not offer it because it's impossible to put RF on multimode fiber.
+If you would like to use HDMI over Fiber for a very short distance on multimode, we do have a solution for that. https://thorbroadcast.com/product/hdmi-fiber-extender-with-ir.html The cost for the transmitter and receiver is $495.00 and does come with accessories like power supplies and Red Eye.
+Let me know if that will work for you.

 Question:

-Please send me your equivalent to : evertz 2408LT (L-Band/Wideband Standalone Fiber Transmitter Series) With Power Supply 24x 7708LRA (L-Band/Wideband RF Fiber Receiver Series) +SC+3RU With fiber and Rear Plate 2x 7800FR (Frame) 1x XTREME 160 With 64 IN x 64 OUT Or other compatible router
+Please send me your equivalent to: Evertz 2408LT (L-Band/Wideband Standalone Fiber Transmitter Series) with power supply; 24x 7708LRA (L-Band/Wideband RF Fiber Receiver Series) +SC+3RU with fiber and rear plate; 2x 7800FR (Frame); 1x XTREME 160 with 64 IN x 64 OUT, or other compatible router

 Answer: